Menu

 Session 4: Constructing a Solid Story

-Here, we’ll start playing with tempo and keeping the forward motion of your story, including when to show and when to tell.
-We’ll look at genre expectations on pace plus practical techniques to slow down the action, including use of backstory, or speed it up and increase the tension to keep readers turning the page.
-You’ll select one urgent and one leisurely scene to share for peer feedback.
+Now we’ll start playing with tempo and keeping the forward motion of your story going, including when to show and when to tell.
+We’ll consider practical techniques to speed or slow the story’s pace – such as the strategic use of language and backstory – helping to up the tension and keep YA readers turning the page.
+You’ll write the next 1,000 words of your novel, bringing you to 5,000 words in total.

-At the end of the course, your tutor will provide feedback on your synopsis and first chapter.
+At the end of the course, your tutor will provide feedback on your opening 8-10,000 words and three-act graph or story plan.

 How much time do I need to commit to this course?